srct/go/README.md

 You can now uncomment line 55 from models.py, we have avoided nuclear armageddon.

+Be sure to uncomment line 46 from models.py as well in order to allow short urls to be generated.

 Finally, within 'go/go' run:

 `$ python manage.py runserver`